Skip to main content

 Fact: Everyone needs a coffee grinder.
 We promise that grinding your own coffee will change your life, and your taste buds will thank you.
 Another life-changer?
 Making the upgrade from a blade grinder (similar to a blender) to a burr grinder (two revolving burrs that crush up the coffee beans).
 It’s a bit of an upfront investment, but the improvement is immediately noticeable.

 Spending around $100 on a grinder isn’t too bad compared with the price of other daily-use kitchen appliances.
 There are cheaper burr grinders on the market, but they are typically made with plastic burrs that wear quickly over time AND where do you think those little plastic particles go?
 Yup, in your coffee grounds.
 So yeah—investing in a decent burr grinder is worth it.
-Here are three solid options:
+Here are some solid options:

 $ OXO Conical Burr Coffee Grinder